dangeredwolf/nova-twitter/README.md

 * Like tweets
 * Retweet tweets
 * Hover over someone's profile picture to get a preview of their profile
+* Adding images (except there's a 403 error for images from twitter API)

 ## Bugs